 St. Aidan's places an interest in the global community at the centre of what we do.
 Students, in a range of subjects, study modules influenced by other cultures.
-Volunteers run fair trade stalls and initiatives regularly and Year 9 students take part in exchanges with Melbourne, Australia and Kandy, Sri Lanka every year.
+Volunteers run fair trade stalls and initiatives regularly.

 Extra-Curricular Music